 The Society initially measures its financial assets and liabilities at fair value.

 The Society subsequently measures all its financial assets and financial liabilities at amortized cost.

-Financial assets measured at amortized cost include cash, accounts receivable, and investments.
+Financial assets measured at amortized cost include cash and accounts receivable.

 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.